bilqisodunola/e-Commerce-Sales-Analysis/README.md

 # e-Commerce-Sales-Analysis
-The e-commerce dataset was analysed to build some insights and to answer some burning questions by the company
+The e-commerce dataset was analysed to build some sales insights and to answer some burning questions highlited by the company (see MS word document)